San7o/elixir-simple-bockchain/README.md

     wallet1 = BlockChain.Wallet.new()
     wallet2 = BlockChain.Wallet.new()
     transaction = BlockChain.Transaction.new(wallet1.public_key, wallet2.public_key, 1337)
     _wallet1 = BlockChain.Transactions.add_transaction(wallet1, transaction)
     mine_block()
   end

-  #Adds a new block to the blockchain.
+  # Adds a new block to the blockchain.
   #
   ## Parameters
-  #- `version`: The version of the block.
-  #- `data`: The data that is stored in the block.
+  # - `block`: The block to add to the blockchain.
   @spec add_block(%BlockChain.Block{}) :: :ok
   defp add_block(block) do
     count = get_block_count()